 If your loved one is a veteran or the surviving spouse of a veteran, they may qualify for the VA Aid and Attendance benefit, which can provide monthly financial assistance to help cover the cost of memory care.

 Aid and Attendance is an enhanced pension benefit available to veterans and surviving spouses who need help with daily living activities such as bathing, dressing, toileting, mobility, and eating.
-This benefit is not a simple cash stipend, but rather a guaranteed income that can help pay for care services, including memory care communities.
+This benefit provides monthly tax-free payments that can be used toward care services, including memory care communities

 To qualify for Non-Service-Connected Disability Pension with Aid and Attendance, the following criteria must be met: